ksu-cs-textbooks/cc410/content/ii-gui/14-libraries/07-dont-reinvent-wheel.md

 For more information on this event, see [this article](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) from Ars Technica.

 Update 2022: It happened again!
-This time the `colors` and `fakers` libraries were broken by the developer.
+This time the `colors` and `faker` libraries were broken by the developer.
 See [this article](https://www.bleepingcomputer.com/news/security/dev-corrupts-npm-libs-colors-and-faker-breaking-thousands-of-apps/).

 {{% / notice %}}